omniscientjs/immstruct/README.md

 Immstruct [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]
 ======

-A wrapper for [Immutable.js](https://github.com/facebook/immutable-js/tree/master/contrib/cursor) to easily create cursors that notify if they are updated.
-Handy for usage with immutable pure components for views, like with [Omniscient](https://github.com/omniscientjs/omniscient) or [React.js](https://github.com/facebook/react).
+A wrapper for [Immutable.js](https://github.com/facebook/immutable-js/tree/master/contrib/cursor) to easily create cursors that notify when they are updated.
+Handy for use with immutable pure components for views, like with [Omniscient](https://github.com/omniscientjs/omniscient) or [React.js](https://github.com/facebook/react).

 ## Usage